 This is also inclusive of passwords and bank account details.
 Although you can browse in private these days, what about the times you forgot to switch over, or those times you didn’t deem your privacy important?
-This article will show how you can protect yourself from possible privacy breach due to stored Safari history.
+This article will show how you can clear history on iPad to protect yourself from possible privacy breach.

 Part 1.
 Two Free Ways to Check Safari History on iPad

 Want to check Safari History on iPad to know if it contains private/important histories?
 Here are 2 free mehtods.